garethjmsaunders/digital-code-style-guide/xml.md

 ## 4. Schemas

-"Document formats should be expressed using a schema language.
-[Rationale: Clarity and machine-checkability.]
+Document formats SHOULD be expressed using a schema language.
+This improves clarity and ensures they can be checked programmatically.

+An XML schema is a language for defining constraints about XML documents.
+There are a number of common schema languages; the more popular are Document Type Definitions (DTDs), RELAX NG, Schematron and W3C XSD (XML Schema Definitions).

-The schema language should be [RELAX NG](http://www.relaxng.org/) compact syntax.
-This is offers a very flexible schema langauge with fewer restrictions on design.
+The schema language SHOULD be [RELAX NG compact syntax](http://www.relaxng.org/compact-tutorial-20030326.html) which is both simple and flexible.

-Schemas should use the "salami slice" style, that is: one rule per element.

-Schemas may use the "Russian doll" style (schema resembles document) if they are short and simple.

-Regular expressions should be provided to assist in validating complex values.

 DTDs and/or W3C XML Schemas may be provided for compatibility with existing products, tools, or users.